panoply/vscode-liquid/readme.md

     └─ views
 ```

 By default, when no `.liquidrc` exists in the root of the opened project, then it is assumed beautification rules have been defined in the `.vscode/settings.json` workspace file.
-When no formatting rules are defined in the workspace file then the default Æsthetic rules will be used.
-In situations where you need the extension to use a config file that is located outside of the root you can leverage the `baseUrl` setting.
+If no settings are defined in the workspace file then the defaults will be used.
+In situations where you need the extension to use a config file that is located outside of the root of your project you can leverage the `baseUrl` setting.

 Targeting the `.liquidrc.json` file located in `docs` directory: